maihd/fun-with-unity/C#_In_Unity/README.md

 - Be careful with record, Unity serialization does not support record

 ## Performance features
-- Function pointer
+- Function pointer: should only use UnmanagedFunctionPointerAttribute, avoid function pointer syntax
-- Mono internal call
+- Mono internal call: MonoPInvokeCallbackAttribute
-- Object pointer
+- Object pointer: Do some tricks to get object address, and convert to IntPtr.
+Aware of pinning object, if object is UnityObject, they already pinned for you.
+- Export function to native side: static function with MonoPInvokeCallbackAttribute

 ## Unique in Unity
 - Burst Compiler